otaiga/botBuilderExample/README.md

   - Responds back to the user with hopefully what the user asked for.

 If we test the bot now (descibed in the below sections), then we wont get very far as the intents are never matched.
-You would always get the default response: `Sorry, I did not understand ${session.message.text}.
-Type help if you need assistance.`
+You would always get the default response: `Type help if you need assistance.`

+(Although it will ask for your name, which is explained in the below sections).

 In order to get this all working with LUIS we need to first create a LUIS app.